SGhuman123/AdobeXDProjects/Adobe-XD-Daniel-Walter-Scott-course/Class Project 2 - Roar Cycles/README.md

 # About Roar Cycles Project
-In this project, I was tasked with creating a website UI/UX for a client (not real) called Jake, who cycles to work and wants his bicycle to be practical but unique.
+In this project, I was tasked with creating a website UI/UX for a client (not real) for a client called Jake, who cycles to work and wants his bicycle to be practical but unique.
 The company that best accomplishes this is Roar Bikes.
 This is a manufacturer of small run, contemporary bicycles sold exclusively from their own website.
 Roar Bikes currently have 3 models of bike to purchase (Siamese, Sphynx, Bengal)

 Primary objectives: